 An introduction to the fundamental principles of biochemistry.
+Laboratory experiences are integrated with lecture.
 6 hours per week.
 (Same as BIO 360)

 CHE 365 PHYSICAL CHEMISTRY

 A course designed to cover the basic physical chemistry treatment of gaseous, liquid, and solid states of matter, thermodynamics, and kinetics.